 Department of Biology Partnerships

 The Department of Biology has partnerships with several professional organizations, corporations and individuals from the biomedical and biotechnology community.
-Listed here are some of the examples of these partnerships that add vitality, purpose and connectivity for our students and our program.

 Massachusetts Biotechnology Council

-The Massachusetts Biotechnology Council (MBC), founded in 1985, is a not-for-profit organization that provides services and support for the Massachusetts biotechnology industry.
+The Massachusetts Biotechnology Council (MBC), is a not-for-profit organization that provides services and support for the Massachusetts biotechnology industry.
 The MBC is committed to advancing the development of critical new science, technology and medicines that benefit people worldwide.
 Representing over 500 companies, academic institutions and service organizations involved in life sciences and health care, the MBC works with public leaders to advance policy and promote education, while providing member programs and events, industry information, and services.

 Faculty Research Partnerships